Aleksander Jełowicki

 As chaplain to Polish artists in exile, in October 1849 he heard the last confession of Frédéric Chopin and gave him the last rites.
-He was present when the composer breathed his last.
+He was present when the composer died.
 He described the musician's final moments in a letter, dated 21 October, to countess Xawera Grocholska.

 He was a founding member of the Resurrectionist Order and conducted an extended correspondence with its Father General, Piotr Semenenko.
 He was a younger brother of Edward Jełowicki.

 During the Franco-Prussian War (1870-1871), the veteran insurgent applied for the role of chaplain to the fighters in Paris and ministered to injured soldiers, binding their wounds and helped folk of all faiths.
 He died during a trip to Rome in April 1877.
 His body was transferred to Paris and buried at the Cimetière des Champeaux de Montmorency in Montmorency, Val-d'Oise, the largest 19th-c.
 Polish cemetery in France.